davidavdav/GaussianMixtures.jl/README.md

 Memory
 ------
 The `stats()` method (see below) needs to be very efficient because for many algorithms it is at the inner loop of the calculation.
 We have a highly optimized BLAS friendly and parallizable implementation, but this requires a fair bit of memory.
-Therefore the input data is processed in blocks in sushc a way that only a limited amount of memory is used.
+Therefore the input data is processed in blocks in such a way that only a limited amount of memory is used.
 By default this is set at 2GB, but it can be specified though a gobal setting:

 ```julia
 setmem(gig)